 According to the dictionary, authentic is synonymous with genuine.

 In other words, corresponding to the tangible facts or credible.
-In leadership, this can be experienced when the manager becomes tangible for their team members by enabling them to assess their actions and motivations to a certain extent through experience and communication with the manager.
+In leadership, this can be experienced when the manager becomes tangible for their team members.
+Leaders do this sharing intentions and motivations, allowing the team a measure of access to their way of doing things.
+This enables the team to get more of a feel for the leaders way of doing things.

 One of my clients lived authentic value-based leadership in a wonderful and liberating way.

 Working as a department head in a company in the service industry, this person had taken up the position to tackle strategic issues.
-She was passionate about the strategy and strategic direction of her department, which had been working without leadership for some time and had been given the go-ahead by the board to tackle these issues, which had been lying dormant for a long time, with the management.
+She was passionate about the strategy and strategic direction of her department.
+The team had been working without leadership for some time.
+My client had been given the go-ahead by the board to tackle these issues, which had been lying dormant for a long time.

 As is sometimes the case when areas have been without a manager for a while, a number of other operational issues had piled up that wanted and needed to be tackled when my client took up the post.
 No sooner said than done, she literally rolled up her shirt sleeves and got to work.

-Many changes and stabilizing measures later, my client found her again, 5 years later, and told me that operational changes were probably coming up again, and how tiring this focus was, especially in light of the fact that this person had actually taken the job for something completely different.
+Many changes and stabilizing measures later, my client found her again, 5 years later.
+She said that operational changes were probably coming up again, and how tiring this focus was.
+Particularly, considering the fact that this person had actually taken the job for something completely different.

 Whereas we had focused a lot on the topic of ‘What needs to be done so that the department can function well operationally’ when we took up the position, it was now much more about the manager herself.
 About what she wanted and how this could work in the system she was in.
 We worked intensively on the topic of what their own wishes and needs were and how they could be fulfilled within the framework.
 An ideal situation was worked out and tested – the Walt Disney method was once again super useful here.